 Test Your Browser & Fonts

-Your Fonts, Your Browser Settings
+Your International Type Fonts, Your Browser's Encoding Settings

 Part I: Your International Type Fonts